jamdominguez/React-Learning_ReactJS/README.md

 ```
 Note that Stakblitz advice you when detect the 'redux' and suggest install redux dependnecy, install it for the example works.

-**If you want work in local it is necessary install redux library with npm (npm install --save redux) and use a local server**.
+**If you want work in local it is necessary install Redux library with npm (npm install --save redux) and use a local server**.

-Checking the browser console, see how the reducer is called in the store initialization, passing the inital state (with counter to '0' and a redux action type '@@redux/INITz.9.m.n.f.r').
+Checking the browser console, see how the reducer is called in the store initialization, passing the inital state (with counter to '0' and a Redux action type '@@redux/INITz.9.m.n.f.r').
 Play with the button to check how the store.dispatch in the button listeners execute the createStore method and the counterApp method with the state passed.

 <div align='center'>